 8 You are not to do as we do here today, everyone doing as they see fit, 9 since you have not yet reached the resting place and the inheritance the Lord your God is giving you.

 So, while we are told not to do what we are doing today, what are most people doing about it?
 They discard the Old Testment so they don't have to worry about warnings like that in verse 8 in the box above.
 That shouldn't cause any problems on Judgment Day, right?

 Can't lose our salvation?

 We often hear that "we are saved and cannot lose our salvation".
-Well, the passages above sound like a warning that if you wander outside the guidelines He is setting for us, you may not reach that place you seek, "since you have not yet reached the resting place".
+Well, the passages above sound like a warning that if you wander outside the guidelines He is setting for us, you may not reach that place you seek, "since you have not yet reached the resting place" (verse 8 above).
 Did this warning fade into nothingness in the New Testament?
+Have you reached your resting place?
 If the Old Testament no longer applies, can we ignore this warning?

 Can we take a pagan holiday, use their same symbols and names (think Easter), and use it to worship God?
 Some imply or even state outright that it is OK since that warning is from the Old Testament, and that we are trying to "save" or "Christianize" people with the celebration.
 Check out Jeremiah 10:2

 This is what the LORD says: "Do not learn the ways of the nations or be terrified by signs in the heavens, though the nations are terrified by them."